mottaquikarim/pycontent/content/topics/data_viz.md

 What if we want to compare the distribution of different groups within a single variable?
 For example, how does the distribution of `Runtime` compare across languages?

-There are a lot of languages, so first, let's create a subset of the dataframe, including only the top 5 languages.
+There are a lot of languages, so first, let's create a subset of the dataframe that includes only the 5 most common languages.

 ```python
 lang_count = movies['Language'].value_counts()